Nature benefits for children with additional needs

 How we work

 Most of our activities are run as projects and supported through grant funding.
-Our project SNAP (Sensory Nature Adventures & Play) is an example of a successful multi-year project funded by the National Lottery Charities Board.
+Our project SNAP (Sensory Nature Adventures and Play) is an example of a successful multi-year project funded by the National Lottery Charities Board.
 This has brought the benefits of everyday contact with nature to children with disabilities and their families in some of the most disadvantaged areas of Devon and Cornwall and many of the sensory, nature-based resources are available free to download from our online resource library.